When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Apply caulk carefully: Use painter’s tape to create a stencil, apply the caulk at a 45-degree angle, and smooth the joint with your finger.
+• Apply with precision: Use painter’s tape to create a guide, cut the nozzle at a 45-degree angle, and apply steady pressure.

 Silicone Caulk